bannus/async-ricochet-robots/doc/api-specification.md

 ## POST /api/host/startRound

 Start a new round by selecting an incomplete goal from the board with a specific deadline.
+Creates the round in 'pending' status, allowing the host to preview and optionally skip goals before publishing to players.

+**Workflow:**
+1. Host calls `startRound` → Round created in 'pending' status (host-only visibility)
+2. Host previews the goal
+3. If satisfied: Call `publishRound` → Round becomes 'active' (players can see and submit)
+4. If not satisfied: Call `startRound` again → Updates same round with new goal (same roundId)

 ### Headers
 ```http